 The resources we use at PMI to manufacture our products are valuable, so we aim to ensure they are used effectively, avoiding waste when possible.
 Waste minimization creates cost savings and means that fewer materials become by-products.
 It protects our license to operate by maintaining good relationships with neighboring communities and can help us create new partnerships with experts in this field.
 Where possible, we create value from by-products through recycling and energy production.
 Further, proper waste management is also key to preventing illicit trade owing to the risk of tobacco-processing by-products being diverted from the correct waste disposal process.

 We are committed to reducing the waste generated in our operations and to identifying and applying the most sustainable waste treatment options available.
 All waste from a production site is managed, including waste from catering, rest areas, laboratories, and health care facilities.
 At PMI, we focus on the most valuable waste streams, such as tobacco by-products, paper, card, and cellulose acetate tow.

 We are committed to achieving virtually zero waste to landfill across all PMI manufacturing operations by 2022.
 We aim to achieve this while complying with all relevant waste regulations and standards.
 All our manufacturing sites have annual waste targets that are supported by specific projects to ensure their delivery.

 We apply a “zero waste” philosophy, but we acknowledge that even the most efficient systems inevitably involve a small amount of landfill; for instance, waste-to-energy ash residue, waste legally mandated for landfill, and greywater sludge.

 Our standard on the management of hazardous materials guides specific treatment options for hazardous waste.
 We dispose of unused flavors under specific national waste treatment protocols.
-In addition, we are aligned with the Basel Convention, ensuring no transshipment of hazardous waste occurs in our operations.
+In addition, we are aligned to the Basel Convention, ensuring no transshipment of hazardous waste occurs in our operations.